-Kill All Normies: Online Culture Wars from 4Chan and Tumblr to Trump and the Alt-Right looks back at the past decade and attempts to answer the question, “What happened?”
-At the start of Obama’s presidency, the culture of online social media was firmly leftist.
+Kill All Normies: Online Culture Wars from 4Chan and Tumblr to Trump and the Alt-Right, by Angela Nagle looks back at the past decade and attempts to answer the question, "What happened?"
+At the start of Obama's presidency, the culture of online social media was firmly leftist.
 The Arab Spring protests seemed to confirm the power of online social media to effect positive real-world change.
 So where did it go wrong?
 How did we go from the Arab Spring to the alt-right?

 Key to the rise of the alt-right, in Nagle's eyes, is the philosophy of Anthony Gramsci.
 This philosopher, a favorite of the French New-Right of the 1960s, coined the phrase, "political change follows social change", or in Breitbart's terms, "politics is downstream of culture".
 The alt-right is the first right wing movement that acknowledges that it lost the first round of the culture war.
 It openly acknowledged that there was no longer a "silent majority" that would come out to support conservative candidates.
 This gave it the freedom to embrace the transgressive political style of the postmodernist left, while using it to push right-wing ideas, like immigration controls and traditional gender roles, combined with populist ideas like restrictions on free trade.
 While twentieth century American politics paired social liberalism and economic interventionism together and social conservatism along with economic libertarianism there's no rule that says that values have to be paired this way.
 The alt-right can thus be viewed as the next iteration in a series of periodic realignments of the American political system.